dzrela/Analysis-of-Energy-Consumption-and-EV-Growth-in-the-Netherlands/README.md

 > * t-statistic: **8.23**
 > * p-value: **0.077**
 >
 > In conclusion, The correlation analysis shows a very strong positive correlation between the number of vehicles sold and the percentage of energy used (r = 0.993).
 However, the p-value is > slightly above the 0.05 threshold, suggesting that while the observed correlation is very high, it is not statistically significant at the 5% level.
-This might be explained to the small sample size (only 3 years of data).
+This might be explained given the small sample size (only 3 years of data).

 ## Data Sources